NOi receives Investigational New Drug Clearance to Fast Track its new COVID fighting drug NOviricid

-Nitric Oxide Innovations (NOi), LLC has received Investigational New Drug (IND #150758) clearance and Fast Track approval from the U.S. FDA to begin a Phase 2b/3a outpatient clinical study testing the safety and efficacy of its new drug, NOviricid.
-NOviricid is the first oral Nitric Oxide (NO) generating drug to be clinically tested to treat African Americans diagnosed with COVID-19.
+Nitric Oxide Innovations (NOi llc), is underway on Investigational New Drug (IND #150758) Fast Track Phase 2b/3a outpatient clinical study, testing the safety and efficacy of its new drug, NOviricid.
+NOviricid is the first oral Nitric Oxide (NO) generating drug to be clinically tested to treat African Americans and Hispanics diagnosed with COVID-19.

 NOviricid offers a fast-acting, Nitric Oxide therapeutic, with proven vasodilatory and anti-viral properties, targeting the effects of the novel Coronavirus.
-NOviricid is a proactive treatment, to be administered at the early onset of symptoms to prevent the rapid progression of the virus, improve recovery and survival of African Americans, or anyone who is symptomatic.
+NOviricid is a proactive treatment, to be administered at the early onset of symptoms to prevent the rapid progression of the virus, improve recovery and survival of high-risk African Americans and Hispanics, or anyone who is symptomatic.
 NOviricid promises an easily administered, safe, affordable, and effective treatment.

-To date, the COVID-19 pandemic has infected over 36 million people worldwide and is responsible for over 1 million deaths.
-In the U.S., African Americans are one of the most affected, high-risk populations.
+To date, the COVID-19 pandemic has infected over 171 million people worldwide and is responsible for over 3.5 million deaths.
+In the U.S., African Americans and Hispanics are one of the most affected, high-risk populations.
 According to the Centers for Disease Control and Prevention (CDC), African Americans experience a 2.8x higher infection rate, a 4.7x higher hospitalization rate, and 2.1x higher death rate than Caucasians.
 Those with comorbidities such as hypertension, diabetes, obesity, history of smoking, kidney disease, and respiratory illnesses are most at risk for infection and rapid progression of the disease.

-Dr. Nathan S. Bryan, Founder, and CEO of NOi states, “Everything we have learned about COVID-19 over the past 10 months reveals that diminished nitric oxide production in patients is what is thought to be responsible for the increased risk of infection and rapid disease progression.
-This applies directly to the African American population, which often suffers from diminished nitric oxide production.
+Dr. Nathan S. Bryan, Founder, and CEO of NOi state, “Everything we have learned about COVID-19 over the past year reveals that diminished nitric oxide production in patients is what is thought to be responsible for the increased risk of infection and rapid disease progression.
+This applies directly to the African American and Hispanic population, which often suffers from diminished nitric oxide production.
 A lack of nitric oxide explains the multi-system disease and dysfunction that persists long after the active infection is gone, including increased risk of blood clots, endotheliitis, kidney, and lung dysfunction.
 Restoration of nitric oxide appears to be a very safe and effective solution.”

 In recent, and ongoing, studies using inhaled nitric oxide, it has been shown that nitric oxide inhibits Coronavirus replication.
 While inhaled nitric oxide has been used very successfully to treat critically ill patients on ventilators, it is expensive and difficult to deliver outside of the hospital setting making it impractical to treat patients recently diagnosed with COVID-19.
 By contrast, NOviricid, an orally disintegrating nitric oxide therapeutic, is administered before the patient is critically ill, ideally within 72 hours of a positive COVID-19 test.